mayer79/effectplots/README.md

 **Comments**

-1. Comparing average predicted with average observed values gives a hint about bias.
+1. Comparing average predictions with average observed y provides a good picture of model bias.
 In this case, the bias on the test data seems to be small.
 Studying the same plot on the training data would help to assess in-sample bias.
 2. Comparing the shape of partial dependence or ALE with the shape of the average predicted curve provides additional insights.
-E.g., for the two strong predictors "driver_age" and "car_power", the two lines are very similar.
-This means the marginal effects are mainly due to the feature on the x-axis and not of some other, correlated, feature.
+E.g., for the two strong predictors "driver_age" and "car_power", these lines are very similar.
+This means the marginal effects are mainly due to the feature on the x axis and not of some other, correlated, feature.
 3. Sorting is done by decreasing weighted variance of the partial dependence values, a measure of main-effect strength closely related (but not 100% identical) to [4].

 ### Flexibility

 Thanks to the flexibility of the package, you can modify the results as you wish.
 For instance: what about putting results on training data besides those on test?
+Or comparing different models or subgroups?

 ```r
 m_train <- marginal(fit, v = xvars, data = X_train, y = train$claim_nb)